enqueuezero/site/concrete-architecture/skipper.md

 Skipper is an HTTP router and reverse proxy software written in Golang.
 It has two goals:

-* To handle huge amount of concurrent HTTP routes.
+* To handle a large amount of concurrent HTTP routes.
-* To provide descent ways of HTTP routes configurations.
+* To provide decent ways of HTTP routes configurations.

 ## Use